ccl2of4/dolphin-emu-PKGBUILDs/README.md

 ## Faster Melee (4.3 and 4.4)

-A file, `GALE01.ini` is provided next to the package build.
+A file, `GALE01.ini` is provided next to the PKGBUILD.
 You can either copy it directly to `~/.dolphin-emu/GameSettings` or do the following in dolphin's GUI:

 Right click Melee ISO -> properties -> Gecko Codes